 Whilst artificial tributes do have an environmental impact and the placement of fresh tributes is preferred, the Board recognises that many families prefer artificial tributes and, as such, their placement is respected as being an integral part of the grieving process.

 When placing new tributes, we would ask that plastic wrapping be removed and withered/weathered tributes be placed within one of the rubbish bins located throughout the cemeteries.

-A copy of the Board’s Flower and Ornament Policy can be downloaded here.
-Alternatively, please contact Client Services on 1300 793 109 should you prefer to have a copy mailed to you.
+The Board’s Flower and Ornament Policy can be downloaded here.
+Alternatively, please contact Client Services on 1300 793 109 if you prefer to have a copy mailed to you.

-For more information about the Flower and Ornament Policy Review, click here.
+Click here for more information about the Flower and Ornament Policy Review.